NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/cloud_user_guide.rst

   gsutil ls gs://(enter your file name here)/

-You may use the Globus Connect or Cloud service provider’s command line interface to access the object storage.
+You may use the Globus Connect or Cloud service provider's command line interface to access the object storage.

 **Can I transfer files with external object storage [aka bucket or